 Once a participant’s Qualifying Debt is determined, Qualifying Debt Service, upon which LRAP benefits will be calculated, is determined to be the lesser of: a.) monthly debt service payments on Qualifying Debt required on a ten-year level repayment schedule or, b.) monthly payments on Qualifying Debt based upon the participant’s actual loan repayment schedule(s).
 To be eligible for inclusion as Qualified Debt Service, repayment on loans must be current.
 Payments on delinquent loans and debt service on loans in deferment or forbearance status are not eligible for consideration in calculating Qualifying Debt Service.

 Qualifying income scales for each graduating class, upon which LRAP calculations are based, will be determined annually by NYU, using a formula based upon public service salaries utilized by the federal government.
 The Base Qualifying Income (“Base”) figure for each year will be published in October of the preceding year.
-Adjustments of at least 10% will be made to Base Qualifying Income for career progression for classes entering their fourth and seventh years following graduation.
 Copies of the Qualifying Income Scales will be posted on our website or will be provided upon request.

 A participant’s Qualifying Income is defined as the participant’s annualized gross income from employment, subject to the provisions for married participants or participants in domestic partnerships as outlined below.
 Gross income from employment includes, but is not limited to, wages, fees, bonuses, housing allowances, and income from self-employment, as may be applicable.